-We've been working with the Crafts Council on a detailed study looking at the market for craft and how this is changing in response to consumer trends.
+We've worked with the Crafts Council on a detailed study looking at the market for craft and how this is changing in response to consumer trends.

 We were commissioned in March 2010, to research the current size, value and characteristics of the contemporary craft market in England.
 The results support craft retailers, galleries and individual makers, in assessing the state of the complex and evolving markets within which they operate, and provide evidence of the craft sector’s economic impact from a market perspective.